Szymon-Budziak/Distributed_systems_course_AGH/6_zookeeper/ZooKeeper/README.md

 ### DataMonitor

 It implements **AsyncCallback.StatCallback** and **AsyncCallback.Children2Callback** interfaces.
-It uses the `Apache ZooKeeper` library to monitor changes in a specified file in a distributed system.
-The class starts watching for changes by calling the **startWatch()** method, which sets up a watch on the specified file in the ZooKeeper cluster.
-It also subscribes to changes in the children of the file.
-When changes occur, the **processResult()** methods are called.
+It uses the `Apache ZooKeeper` library to monitor changes in a specified node (`z` node) in a distributed system.
+The class starts watching for changes by calling the **startWatch()** method. that initiates the monitoring process.
+The method first checks if the znode exists and subscribes to its children's changes using the **subscribeChildrenAndGetCount()** method.

-The first method is invoked when the status of the watched file changes, and the second method is called when the children of the file change.
-These methods perform actions based on the changes detected.

-If the number of children changes, the program prints a message indicating the new count.
-If a new child is added, it starts a program specified by the exec parameter using ProcessBuilder.
-If a child is deleted, it stops the program.
+The class also overrides the **processResult()** methods from the callback interfaces to handle events and updates related to the znode and its children.
+When the children of the znode change, the **processResult()** method calculates the new count of children and prints a message indicating the change.
+If the znode is added or deleted, it opens or closes a graphical user interface (GUI) respectively.
+The GUI displays information about the number of children and provides a button to display the tree structure of the children.

+The **displayChildrenTree()** method retrieves and displays the children of the znode in a tree-like structure within the GUI.
+The **printChildren()** method recursively prints the children and their nested children, updating the GUI accordingly.
+The **clearChildLabels()** method clears the child labels displayed in the GUI.

+If there are any changes detected by the DataMonitor, it prints them to the console and updates the GUI accordingly.

 ### Executor

 This class implements the **Watcher** interface from the `Apache ZooKeeper` library.
-It sets up a connection to the ZooKeeper cluster and creates an instance of the DataMonitor class to monitor a specified file.
-The Executor class has a main method that takes command-line arguments, including the ZooKeeper connection string, the name of the program to execute, and optional arguments.
-It initializes an Executor instance with the provided arguments and starts listening for user input.

-When the user presses any key, the **listChildren()** method is called, which retrieves and prints the list of children nodes under the specified file in the ZooKeeper cluster.
+It sets up a connection to the ZooKeeper cluster.
+It initializes a ZooKeeper client with a given connection string and establishes a Watcher to track changes to the znode.
+The Executor class is responsible for creating a DataMonitor and starting its watch.
+If the initialization is successful, it enters into an infinite loop, waiting for events to be processed.

 ### docker-compose.yml